 Can I move my cat’s litter box?
 It is an often-asked question among pet owners, and the simple answer is yes – but take some time to think about it first.
-Just like humans, cats have preferences about where they would like to do their business, and if you put their litter box in an inconvenient location or move it too quickly, you might find that your kitty chooses other undesirable places to go.
+Just like humans, cats prefer where they want to do their business.
+Put their litter box in an inconvenient location or move it too quickly.
+You might find that your kitty chooses other undesirable places when using the bathroom.
 Here are some things to consider before, during, and after you move a cat’s litter box to a new location.

 Before: Litter Box Location Ideas

 Before you move your cat’s litter box, brainstorm the pros and cons of different locations.
-Try to think in the mind of your kitty, and avoid playing “musical litter boxes” with your cat by changing the location too often.
+Try to think in your kitty’s mind, and avoid playing “musical litter boxes” with your cat by changing the location too often.
 Here are a few factors to consider:

 - Accessibility/Convenience – Where will they want to go?
-If you move the litter box upstairs to the basement, it might be hard for older cats, cats with health problems, or kittens that have just eaten and are looking for a nearby litter box.
+Moving the litter box upstairs to the basement might be hard for older cats, cats with health problems, or kittens that have just eaten and are looking for a nearby litter box.

-- Cat Conflicts – If you have multiple cats, are there any conflicts or dominance dynamics that might affect where a cat will go?
-One of your cats might be an alpha cat, and your other cat might be a bit afraid of them and have difficulty getting over the fear of using a certain litter box.
+- Cat Conflicts – If you have multiple cats, are there any conflicts or dominance dynamics that affect where a cat will go?
+One of your cats might be an alpha cat, and your other cat might be a bit afraid of them and have difficulty overcoming the fear of using a particular litter box.

-Remember that the general rule for litter boxes is that if you have two cats, you should have three litter boxes.
-Some cats prefer at least two litter boxes: one for poo and one for pee.
+Remember that the general rule for litter boxes is that you should have three litter boxes if you have two cats.
+However, some cats prefer at least two litter boxes: one for pooing and one for peeing.